 What are Marijuana ETFs?

-All you need to know about
+Ever heard of Marijuana ETFs?
 Marijuana has many nicknames, including weed, M.J., herb, cannabis, and other slang phrases.
 It’s Cannabis Sativa’s dried green or grey blooms.

 The substance’s major psychoactive component is tetrahydrocannabinol (THC), which causes people to experience a mind-altering condition when eaten.
 Cannabidiol (CBD), the second most crucial ingredient in marijuana, has helped treat pain, anxiety, and other ailments.

-Marijuana ETFs are a relatively new and rapidly-growing segment of the ETF market.
+Marijuana ETFs are a relatively new and rapidly growing segment of the ETF market.
 Marijuana ETFs rarely invest in local pharmacies or small-scale farmers.
 Cannabis ETFs, on the other hand, are more likely to invest in Pharma and Biotech companies that are conducting advanced research into clinical uses for cannabinoids.

 They also like to augment their cannabis portfolio with firms that support the nascent marijuana market, such as fertilizers and alcohol and cigarette corporations that have invested heavily in potential marijuana revenue streams.